spree/spree/guides/src/content/developer/upgrades/four-dot-oh-to-four-dot-one.md

     rails g spree:frontend:copy_storefront
     ```

-    **WARNING** this will overwrite your current project templates, it's required for the new UI, so if you'll be asked by the generator what to do please choose **A** to comply with this
+    **WARNING** this will overwrite your current project templates, it's required for the new UI, so if you'll be asked by the generator what to do please choose **A** to proceed

 3. Next, you  will need to copy over two files:

    * [spree_storefront.rb](https://raw.githubusercontent.com/spree/spree/master/core/lib/generators/spree/install/templates/config/initializers/spree_storefront.rb) to `config/initializers/spree_storefront.rb`
    * [spree_storefront.yml](https://raw.githubusercontent.com/spree/spree/master/core/lib/generators/spree/install/templates/config/spree_storefront.yml) to `config/spree_storefront.yml`

-4. If you overwrote any `spree_frontend` [controllers](https://github.com/spree/spree/tree/master/frontend/app/controllers) you will need to either remove your local copies or create [decorators](https://guides.spreecommerce.org/developer/customization/logic.html#extending-controllers)
+4. If you overwrote any `spree_frontend` [controllers](https://github.com/spree/spree/tree/master/frontend/app/controllers) you will need to either remove your local copies or move your custom logic to [decorators](https://guides.spreecommerce.org/developer/customization/logic.html#extending-controllers)

 5. Same goes for [helpers](https://github.com/spree/spree/tree/master/frontend/app/helpers/spree)